App that Identifies Objects

 - Shoppers can photograph furniture, fashion items, electronics, or packaging to find similar images online.
 The scanner can help compare visual matches before a purchase.

-App that identifies objects apps compared
+Apps that identify objects compared

 General visual search tools differ in scope, privacy, and app focus.
 An object identifier is best when the scanner recognizes many real-world categories, not only products or web images.